open5e/open5e/source/Spellcasting/spells_a-z/p/prismatic-wall.rst

 cast the spell can pass through and remain near the wall without harm.
-If another creature that can see the wall moves to within 20 feet of it or starts its turn there, the creature must succeed on a Constitution saving throw or become blinded for 1 minute.
+If another creature that can see the wall moves to within 20 feet of it or starts its turn there, the creature must succeed on a Constitution saving throw or become :ref:`srd:blinded` for 1 minute.

 The wall consists of seven layers, each with a different color.
 When a creature attempts to reach into or pass through the wall, it does so one